Head-On Car Collision

 Types of Injuries

-A head-on crash often causes more significant trauma to the face versus accidents that are rear-ended in nature.
+A head-on car crash often causes more significant trauma to the face versus accidents that are rear-ended in nature.
 When somebody stops and gets hits from behind, they may have neck pain or back pain or both.
-When a person is hit head-on, the force can be so severe, and their momentum takes them forward as the vehicle is pushed backward.
+When a person is hit head-on in a car collision, the force can be so severe, and their momentum takes them forward as the vehicle is pushed backward.

 It causes the driver in particular to hit the steering wheel, the driver in the front seat passenger to lurch forward, potentially hitting the windshield, where the steering wheel in the driver’s case or the airbags are deployed that could cause significant injuries, including burns.

 Setting Forth a Strong Claim for Full Damages Following a Head-On Collision